Art in the Southern Highlands is something that is very dear to my heart.

 For this reason, nothing pleases me more than to share Art at the Cowshed with you.

-Located on the stunning property of Nettlebed in Burradoo, The Cowshed is a bona fide old dairy shed, which was originally used to milk 60 dairy cattle daily.
+, The Cowshed is a bona fide old dairy shed, located on the stunning property of Nettlebed in Burradoo.
+It was originally used to milk 60 dairy cattle daily.

-When Maree bought the property 12 years ago from renowned Aussie artist Glen Preece, she set it up as a beautiful store and also held writing workshops there.
+Maree bought the property 12 years ago from renowned Aussie artist Glen Preece.
+She set it up as a beautiful store and also held writing workshops there.
 Over the years, it has evolved to become the home of Art at the Cowshed, as well as a gorgeous homewares and knick-knack store – The Cowshed Shop.

-Maree and Kirsten became friends quite a few years ago, after always bumping into each other whilst walking their dogs along the Bong Bong track (don’t you love how our dogs bring us together?).
+Maree and Kirsten became friends quite a few years ago, after always bumping into each other when walking their dogs along the Bong Bong track.

-As the friendship evolved, they realised they both had quite unique talents that if combined could be put to amazing mutual benefit, as well as provide a wonderful creative outlet for the community.
+They realised they both had quite unique talents that if combined could provide a wonderful creative outlet for the community.

-You see, Kirsten is a self-taught, hugely talented artist who embraced her creative side after a career in science.
-When on maternity leave after having her kids, she delved deeper into art and realised she could actually make a living from her exceptional talents.
+Kirsten is a self-taught, hugely talented artist who embraced her creative side after a career in science.
+She delved deeper into art when on maternity leave some year ago.
+It was then she realised she could make a living from her exceptional talents.

-One day, on one of their regular dog walks, Maree mentioned the old writing workshops to Kirsten, who around the same time was getting back into her art.
+One day, on one of their regular dog walks, Maree mentioned the old writing workshops to Kirsten.
+This was around the same time Kirsten was getting back into her art.

-The very next morning, Kirsten had a ‘lightbulb’ moment and excitedly called Maree with the idea of holding art classes in the Cowshed.
-Of course, Maree jumped at the chance and so, Art in the Cowshed was born.
+The very next morning, Kirsten had an ‘a-ha’ moment and excitedly called Maree with the idea of holding art classes in the Cowshed.
+Of course, Maree jumped at the chance.
+And so, Art in the Cowshed was born.